jeeeyul/eclipse-themes/README.md

 Update site is not for web browser, don't try.
 ## How to install
+You need eclipse 4.2 or above version to install this theme.

 1. Drag <b>Install Button</b>(Shown above) on to your eclipse's main toolbar.
 2. Done.